Smartwings: Development since 2017

 Travel Service owned 98 percent of Czech Airlines; it bought 64% from Prisko and Korean Air in 2017.
 Before, it owned 34%, bought in 2014.
 After Czech Airlines went through business restructuring, Smartwings retained 30% of the company.

 In October 2017, it was announced that Travel Service planned to transfer its branding from an airline to a holding company, and would move all of its operations under the Smartwings brand.
 In 2018, it was announced that the Travel Service livery would be replaced by the Smartwings livery.
 Also in that year, deliveries of the new Boeing 737 MAX began.

-Travel Service was renamed to Smartwings, the name of its former low-cost subsidiary, in December 2018.
+Travel Service was renamed Smartwings, the name of its former low-cost subsidiary, on December 10, 2018.